Kidney disease in children can range from mild, treatable conditions to serious and life-threatening disorders.

 CKD in children can result from a variety of conditions such as birth defects, inherited defects of the Kidney, infection, nephrotic syndrome, systemic diseases or blockages to urine flow.

-The most important first step to prevent CKD in children is its early detection
+The most important first step to prevent CKD in children is its early detection.
+Visit the kidney hospital in Mangalore for early detection.

 There are three strategies for the prevention of CKD in children: